If You’re Taking Antidepressant Meds and They Aren’t Working, Here’s What You Should Know

 Our brains adapt

-Dr. Mogali says that situational factors can have an effect as well.
+Dr. Mogali points out that situational factors can have an effect as well.
 These include stress levels, substance abuse, and medication interactions.
 Even the amount of physical activity you’re getting can impact the way the medication works, according to Dr. Saltz, who generally sees exercise as a positive factor.
-It’s even possible that rock climbing can help your depression.

 Take the “talking cure” seriously